cleanbaja/CrecentOS/README.md

 ## CrecentOS

 CrecentOS is a modern unix operating system designed around the [9x kernel](https://github.com/cleanbaja/9x).
 As its reference implmentation, CrecentOS recives first-class support from the 9x project.
-Finally, CrecentOS uses a combination of Unix & GNU Applications, to achive its goals.
+Finally, CrecentOS uses a combination of Unix & GNU Applications, to achive its modern userspace.

 ### Building